splunk-soar-connectors/microsoftsccm/manual_readme_content.md

 ### Certificate Authentication

-To authenticate using SSL certificates, select 'certificate' authentication method and pass following configuration parameters.
+To authenticate using SSL certificates, select 'certificate' authentication in asset configuration method and pass following configuration parameters.

 * cert_pem_path - A path to signed certificate file that is trusted by the Windows instance, in PEM format